Chelsea snatch late victory, Arsenal and City win

 "The feeling when you lose points in the last minute, like we did at West Brom, is obviously a bad feeling.
 When you win in the last minute it's the opposite so this is basically compensation for the points we lost at West Brom," Chelsea boss Mourinho told reporters.

-With Chelsea having never lost a home league match under the Portuguese, and Everton without a win at Stamford Bridge in 20 years, it came as a surprise to see Roberto Martinez's men make all the running in the first half.

-Predictably Chelsea changed things up at the break and the energetic Ramires was prematurely summoned from the bench to replace an injured Oscar.
+It came as a surprise to see Everton make all the running in the first half but Chelsea changed things up at the break, summoning the energetic Ramires from the bench to replace an injured Oscar.

-It had an immediate impact on the flow of the game and the pressure built on the Everton goal but Chelsea's attacking waves broke down at the final hurdle until the third minute of stoppage time.
+The switch had an immediate impact on the flow of the game and the pressure built on the Everton goal.
+But Chelsea's attacking waves broke down at the final hurdle until the third minute of stoppage time.

 At the final whistle Everton's feeling of injustice was heightened as it looked like Brazilian Ramires had gone down easily under a challenge from Phil Jagielka to bring about the free kick that led to the only goal.

-"It was one of those situations where players were trying to buy too many free kicks," said Martinez.
+"It was one of those situations where players were trying to buy too many free kicks," said Everton boss Martinez.

 The bullied became the bullies at the Emirates Stadium as Arsenal recovered from the 2-0 home defeat by Bayern Munich in the Champions League on Wednesday to inflict a bruising on relegation strugglers Sunderland.

-Having spent most of their match against the Germans chasing shadows, the home team jealously hogged possession against Gus Poyet's side, scything through them with a swagger that has been absent recently.
+Having spent most of the match against the Germans chasing shadows, the home team jealously hogged possession against Gus Poyet's side, scything through them with a swagger that has been absent recently.

-With Mesut Ozil rested after his penalty miss against Bayern, Arsenal took the lead after five minutes when Giroud put the finishing touch to a sweeping passing move.
+With Mesut Ozil rested after his penalty miss against Bayern, Arsenal took the lead after five minutes when Giroud, put on the bench in midweek, put the finishing touch to a sweeping passing move.

-The Frenchman, returning after being benched in midweek, capitalised on shocking defending to double the lead after 31 minutes and Tomas Rosicky capped another excellent move to make it 3-0 three minutes before the break.
+The Frenchman capitalised on shocking defending to double the lead after 31 minutes and Tomas Rosicky capped another excellent move to make it 3-0 three minutes before the break.

-Sunderland's woeful defending cost them a fourth goal 12 minutes after halftime when Laurent Koscielny was left in acres of space to power in a free header before the visitors mustered a late consolation through Emanuele Giaccherini's smart volley.
+Sunderland left Laurent Koscielny in acres of space to power in a free header before the visitors mustered a late consolation through Emanuele Giaccherini's smart volley.

 Manchester City also gained redemption for a painful 2-0 Champions League defeat by Barcelona on Tuesday by returning to winning ways against Stoke although they had to wait until the 70th minute to break through.